Rowland's Castle: Facilities

-Rowlands Castle Heritage Centre

 A model railway depicting the village during the war has been created and is on display at nearby Stansted House.

 Transport

-Rowland's Castle is served by Rowlands Castle railway station on the Portsmouth Direct Line between London Waterloo and Portsmouth served by the generally hourly stopping service.
-There is just one significant bus route which operates every two hours during core daytime and goes via Leigh Park, Havant and Denvilles to Emsworth.
+Rowlands Castle is served by Rowlands Castle railway station on the Portsmouth Direct line between London Waterloo and Portsmouth served by the generally hourly South Western Railway stopping service.
+There is just one significant First Hampshire & Dorset bus route which operates every two hours during core daytime and goes via Leigh Park, Havant and Denvilles to Emsworth.

 The village is crossed by several long-distance footpaths: the Monarch's Way, Sussex Border Path, Staunton Way and Shipwrights Way.
 National Cycle Route 22 passes by the village green on its route from Havant to Petersfield.

 Religious sites

 St John the Baptist

 The Church of England parish church of St John the Baptist is situated to the west of the centre of the village close to the B2149 road.
 It is an aisled church with transept and chapels with the east window being a stained-glass depiction of the Crucifixion by Francis Austin.